shoobyban/sshman/README.md

 - [x] Fix adding users
 - [x] Bug: Adding host on frontend does not add keyfile entry into storage, edit afterwards does
 - [x] Bug: Renaming host (alias) created a new entry, did not delete old
-- [ ] Misfeature: Changing keyfile on host does not upload new key with old and delete old
-- [ ] Misfeature: Adding host does not check if host config is working
-- [ ] Misfeature: Adding host with groups does not upload initial users from group
-- [ ] Misfeature: Modifying user groups does not upload / delete hosts
-- [ ] Group editing
+- [x] Group editing
-    - [ ] Add group should add users and groups
+    - [x] Add group should add users and groups
-    - [ ] Update group should remove / add resources
+    - [x] Update group should remove / add resources
-    - [ ] Delete group should remove resources
+    - [x] Delete group should remove resources
-- [ ] Test all CRUD (users, hosts, groups) together
+- [x] Test all CRUD (users, hosts, groups) together
-- [ ] Sync to servers operation (changeset)
+- [ ] Sync to host operation (changeset)
     - [ ] should keep a list of todo ops
     - [ ] display the ops on frontend
     - [ ] ops should be grouped by hosts -> 1 op for host even if many user change
     - [ ] ops for same host-user pair (add + delete) would apply the latest change
     - [ ] apply button should run them, preparing undo op (cache old server authorized_keys files)
     - [ ] undo op to upload cached authorized_keys and restore changeset
+- [ ] Misfeature: Changing keyfile on host does not upload new key with old and delete old
+- [ ] Misfeature: Adding host does not check if host config is working
+- [ ] Misfeature: Adding host with groups does not upload initial users from group
+- [ ] Misfeature: Modifying user groups does not upload / delete hosts
 - [ ] Screenshot with test data (not with sensitive data)

 ### TODO For Next Release